-The main issue regarding the origin of life on earth is not whether living beings originated from lifeless matter or not.
-The real question, assuming that living beings were not created out of nothing, is whether life on earth originated from lifeless matter purely by chance.
-The hypothesis of panspermia, according to which life on earth originated from micro-organisms from distant planets travelling through space and finding its way to earth, will not be dealt with here because it merely transfers the problem to the origin of life to the other planet.
-The question remains the same: did life originate from non-living matter purely by chance?
+It seems obvious that if living organisms did not just come out of nothing, then they must have originated from lifeless matter itself.
+Therefore, the main issue regarding the origin of life on Earth is not whether living beings originated from lifeless matter or not.
+The real question is: how?
+Did life on Earth originate from lifeless matter purely by chance?
+Or was there a hidden cause that directed its emergence from lifeless matter?
+The panspermia hypothesis, which holds that life on Earth originated from microorganisms from distant planets traveling through space and finding their way to Earth, will not be discussed here because it simply shifts the problem of life's origin to the other planet.
+The basic question remains the same: Did life on Earth originate from lifeless matter purely by chance?

-The short answer is No. If chance alone were at play, then the likelihood of life occurring on earth, or anywhere else in the universe, is extremely small.
-The only reason that there is life on earth is because there had been a series of "lucky accidents" that happened in the past, from the beginning of the Big Bang until the present, that would have nullified the possibility of life, if such accidents did not happen.
-A fluke, a lucky event or accident, even if highly unlikely, could happen by chance.
+The short answer is “No.” If chance alone were at play, then the likelihood of life occurring on Earth, or anywhere else in the universe, is extremely small.
+The only reason that there is life on Earth is that there had been a series of “lucky accidents” that happened in the past, from the beginning of the Big Bang until the present, that would have nullified the possibility of life if such accidents did not happen.
+A fluke, a lucky event, or an accident, even if highly unlikely, could happen by chance.
 But a fluke happening after a fluke, after another fluke, and so on, is a practical impossibility.

 The Lucky Universe

 That there is life in the universe is due to two lucky accidents.
-First, there was just enough matter at the beginning of the Big Bang to allow the universe to continue its course of producing galaxies, stars and planets.
-Second, the magnitude of the four fundamental forces in nature – the strong nuclear force, the weak nuclear force, the electromagnetic force and the gravitational force, – are just right to enable the production of the elements necessary for life.
+First, there was just enough matter at the beginning of the Big Bang to allow the universe to continue its course of producing galaxies, stars, and planets.
+Second, the magnitude of the four fundamental forces in nature – the strong nuclear force, the weak nuclear force, the electromagnetic force, and the gravitational force – is just right to enable the production of the elements necessary for life.
 Here are the facts:

-If there had been too little matter in the universe at the beginning of the Big Bang, then the Big Bang explosion would have been so violent, the expansion rate of the universe too high, that no galaxies would form.
+If there had been too little matter in the universe at the beginning of the Big Bang, then the Big Bang explosion would have been so violent and the expansion rate of the universe so high that no galaxies would have formed.
 Without galaxies, there would be no stars.
 And without stars, no planets would form to serve as a habitat for life.
-If there had been too much matter at the beginning of the Big Bang, then it would halt the expansion and cause the universe to collapse upon itself, again making life impossible.
-It was therefore a lucky accident that the amount of matter at the beginning of the universe was "just right" for the universe to expand at just the right rate so as to continue its evolutionary course.
+If there had been too much matter at the beginning of the Big Bang, then it would have halted the expansion and caused the universe to collapse upon itself, again making life impossible.
+It was therefore a lucky accident that the amount of matter at the beginning of the universe was “just right” for the universe to expand at just the right rate to continue its evolutionary course.

 Change the strength of the strong or the weak nuclear interaction within the atoms of matter and the result could be disastrous for life.
-If the strong nuclear force were too large, no hydrogen would form; if the strong nuclear force were too small, no elements other than hydrogen would form.
-If the weak nuclear force were too large, too much hydrogen would convert to helium during the Big Bang and too much heavy elements would be produced by burning stars; if the weak nuclear force were too small, too little helium would be produced from the Big Bang and atoms heavier than hydrogen would not be produced by burning stars.
-Again, it was just a lucky accident that the magnitude of the strong and weak nuclear forces were "just right" to allow the formation of hydrogen and other heavier elements necessary for life.
+If the strong nuclear force were too large, no hydrogen would form.
+If the strong nuclear force were too small, no elements other than hydrogen would form.
+If the weak nuclear force were too large, too much hydrogen would have converted to helium during the Big Bang and too many heavy elements would be produced by burning stars.
+If the weak nuclear force were too small, too little helium would be produced from the Big Bang, and atoms heavier than hydrogen would not be produced by burning stars.
+Again, it was just a lucky accident that the magnitude of the strong and the weak nuclear forces was “just right” to allow the formation of hydrogen and other heavier elements necessary for life.

 The Lucky Planet Earth